bobbychopra/insight-data-challenge/README.md

 ```

-I used the parser.parse method of the `python-dateutil` module to parse date and time in the raw tweet json and used the SortedListWithKey collection from the `sortedcontainers` module to maintain an ordered collection of tweets based on their createdAt timestamps.
+I used the parser.parse method of the `python-dateutil` module to parse date and time in the raw tweet json and used the SortedListWithKey collection from the `sortedcontainers` module to maintain an ordered collection of tweets based on their created_at timestamps.
 Please use [pip](https://pip.pypa.io/en/stable/quickstart/) to install the required python modules by running the command _pip install -r requirements.txt_
 ```
 (venv) admins-MacBook-Air:insight-data-challenge admin$ pip install -r requirements.txt